 FatCow’s uptime record was of particular interest to us so we had a look at the uptime record over a period of 24 hours, 7 days, and 30 days.
 We are very impressed with these results, to say the least!
 We also checked out Uptrends results to see how quickly the website responded; the average response time was around 1.2s with a maximum of 3.6s; not the best we’ve seen, but not the worst, and if you’re getting 100% uptime, an extra second or two is worth the hit.

 FatCow’s uptime record across the space of several years has shown an average uptime of 99.85% – 99.9%, and sometimes better, which is really pleasing to see.
 If you need any further guarantees, FatCow hosting plans all come with daily backups, so if anything does go wrong, you’ll be covered.

 Tools & Features

-They may be a little less well-known in the web hosting market compared to other providers, but FatCow certainly don’t scrimp when it comes to the tools and features that they offer.
+They may be a little less well-known in the web hosting market compared to other providers, but FatCow certainly doesn’t scrimp when it comes to the tools and features that they offer.

-eCommerce: More and more users are now building their own online stores, and the web hosting market has to keep up in order to meet their customers needs.
-FatCow gives you a free online store, which you can create and customise to your heart’s content.
-This also includes a choice of shopping cart, PayPal integration, and a shared SSL certificate, so all bases are covered.
+eCommerce: More and more users are now building their own online stores, and the web hosting market has to keep up in order to meet their customer’s needs.
+FatCow gives you a free online store, which you can create and customize to your heart’s content.
+This also includes a choice of the shopping cart, PayPal integration, and a shared SSL certificate, so all bases are covered.